balfieri/vpy/README.md

 S.py is a Python module that has a few system helper functions unrelated to Verilog.

+There are also some higher-level generators and that sit above V.py.
+They generate designs as well as corresponding testbenches.
+Specific functions are described down below.

+* cache.py - generates various types of caches and cache components

 # Examples

 The following examples are provided.
 Each has an associated testbench around it.
 So if the design is